Acts 25

 Acts 25:4-8Festus Refuses; Paul Tried at Caesarea

 4But Festus answered, that Paul should be kept at Caesarea, and that he himself would depart shortly thither.
 5Let them therefore, said he, which among you are able, go down with me, and accuse this man, if there be any wickedness in him.
 6And when he had tarried among them more than ten days, he went down unto Caesarea; and the next day sitting on the judgment seat commanded Paul to be brought.
-7And when he was come, the Jews which were come down from Jerusalem stood round about, and laid many and grievous complaints against Paul, which they could not prove; 8While he answered for himself, Neither against the law of the Jews, neither against the temple, nor yet against Caesar, have I committed offence.
+7And when he was come, the Jews which came down from Jerusalem stood round about, and laid many and grievous complaints against Paul, which they could not prove.
+8While he answered for himself, Neither against the law of the Jews, neither against the temple, nor yet against Caesar, have I offended any thing at all.

 To his credit, Festus sees through the request.
 He does not immediately send Paul to Jerusalem.
 Instead, he says he will hear the case at Caesarea - the Roman provincial capital, the seat of his authority.
 He invites the accusers to come down and present their case there.
 This is a judicious move.
 Festus is acting as a fair administrator.